 Principal vs School Director Job Duties

-Principals are the chief administrative officers of a school, responsible for the overall management and operation of the school.
-They provide leadership, guidance, and direction to staff, faculty, and students.
-Principals are also responsible for ensuring that the school operates following state and local laws and regulations.
+A principal serves as the chief administrative officer of a school, overseeing its overall management and daily operations.
+Their broad role encompasses leadership, guidance, and strategic direction for staff, faculty, and students.
+Principals are also responsible for ensuring the school adheres to state and local laws and regulations.

 Related: Management interview questions and answers